SteeltoeOSS/Documentation/api/v2/management/metrics.md

 ## Cloud Foundry Forwarder

-The [Metrics Forwarder for Pivotal Cloud Foundry (PCF)](https://docs.pivotal.io/metrics-forwarder/) is a service that allows apps to emit metrics to the [Loggregator](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html) system and consume those metrics from the [Loggregator Firehose](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html#firehose).
+The [Metrics Forwarder for TAS](https://docs.pivotal.io/metrics-forwarder/) is a service that allows apps to emit metrics to the [Loggregator](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html) system and consume those metrics from the [Loggregator Firehose](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html#firehose).

-You can interact with the service through the Cloud Foundry Command Line Interface (cf CLI), [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/manage-apps.html), and an [HTTP API](https://docs.pivotal.io/metrics-forwarder/api/).
+You can interact with the service through the Cloud Foundry Command Line Interface (cf CLI), [TAS Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/manage-apps.html), and an [HTTP API](https://docs.pivotal.io/metrics-forwarder/api/).
 See the [documentation](https://docs.pivotal.io/metrics-forwarder/using.html) for details on how to use the service in your application.

-[Metrics Forwarder for Pivotal Cloud Foundry (PCF)](https://docs.pivotal.io/metrics-forwarder/)  enables users to do the following:
+[Metrics Forwarder for TAS](https://docs.pivotal.io/metrics-forwarder/)  enables users to do the following:

 * Configure apps to emit custom metrics to [Loggregator](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html) system.
 * Read custom metrics from the [Loggregator Firehose](https://docs.pivotal.io/pivotalcf/2-2/loggregator/architecture.html#firehose) using a Firehose consumer of their choice, including [community](https://github.com/cloudfoundry/loggregator-release/blob/develop/docs/community-nozzles.md) and third-party nozzles.